-Serious misbehaviour, in particular possession of prohibited items can lead to fixed term exclusion (Stage 6) or a permanent exclusion (Stage 7) which is decided by the Headteacher or the designated member of the Senior Leadership Team.
+Serious misbehaviour may lead to a fixed term exclusion (stage 6) or a permanent exclusion (Stage 7), which is decided by the Headteacher or the designated member of the Senior Leadership Team.

 7. Student code of conduct

 Students are expected to: